namestarlit/alx-system_engineering-devops/0x10-https_ssl/REAME.md

 ## 0x10.
 HTTPS SSL
-This project is about SSL configuration
+This project is about SSL configuration on HAProxy load balancer